How Drug Abuse Can Weaken or Suppress the Immune System

 - Marijuana: This intoxicating drug affects several kinds of cells in the body, which can ultimately harm the immune system.
 Smoking marijuana reduces the body’s ability to resist infections from viruses, bacteria, fungi, and protozoa.
-It can also increase the risk of developing cancer.
-One study found that marijuana directly affects a type of cell called myeloid-derived suppressor cells, which suppress the immune system’s response in certain situations.
-By enhancing the effect of these suppressor cells, marijuana suppresses the immune system in general, leading to a higher risk of cancer or infections in people who struggle with marijuana addiction.
+Because of the suppressed ability of the immune system, it may also reduce the ability of an immune system to be able to destroy cancer cells.3

-- Nicotine: As with marijuana and crack cocaine, smoking cigarettes can lead to upper respiratory problems and a lowered immune system response to infections in that area.
+- Nicotine: As with marijuana and crack cocaine, smoking cigarettes can lead to upper respiratory problems and a lowered immune system response to infections in that area.4

 Overcome Addiction to Help the Immune System Heal

 Entering a rehabilitation program to overcome addiction can help the body heal.
 Medical professionals can treat infections like pneumonia, STIs, or other diseases.
 Conditions like HSV or HIV that are incurable can also be treated, allowing the person to live for extended periods of time without further harm from the disease.
 Some harm done to the immune system or other body systems may be reversed when the person becomes sober, so prompt treatment is key.
 Call to how treatment can help you or a loved one.

 - Sarkar, D., Jung, M.K., & Wang, H.J.
 (2015).
 Alcohol and the immune system.
 Alcohol Research 37(2), 153-155.

 - University of Illinois at Chicago.
 (1997).
 How cocaine may weaken the immune system.